 Do: Look like you’re “with” someone.

 Hear me out.
-Yes, being a single woman is super rad and fun, and, no, you do not need another person to complete you, but if you sit alone in the courtyard sipping the free thimble of wine given to you by Pete the party guy and looking as lost as you feel, it’s only a matter of time before a bunch of dudes attempt to “do you a favor” by inviting you to participate in their social endeavors, which almost always involve some form of substance abuse and very liberal use of the c-word.
+Yes, being a single woman is super rad fun times and, no, you do not need another person to complete you, but if you sit alone in the courtyard sipping the free thimble of wine given to you by the Pete the Party Guy and looking as lost as you feel, it’s only a matter of time before a bunch of blokes (or worse, lads) attempt to “do you a favour” by inviting you to participate in their social endeavors, which almost always involve some form of substance abuse and very liberal use of the c-word.
 (It’s not that you’re a prude, but waking up in the sweaty arms of someone nicknamed Uncle Jelly is not on your travel itinerary.)

-You can always just say, “no thank you” or “caisse-toi, cochon” (the French method) but such a refusal may make you even more desirable to these guys and their debaucherous mission.
-They may insist on “bringing you out of your shell” or “showing you a good time” because clearly you are not capable of doing these things on your own.
-Of course, you can continue to refuse the guys and their social generosity, but if you’d like to skirt the interaction altogether, it may help to look like you’re already “with” someone else.
-I do not necessarily mean “with” in a romantic sense but rather in terms of looking like you’ve got better things to do, and better people to be with, than a bunch of mangy douchebros.
+You can always just say, “no thank you” or “caisse-toi, cochon” (the French method) but such a refusal may make you even more desirable to these lads and their debaucherous mission.
+They may insist on “bringing you out of your shell” or “showing you a good time,” because clearly you are not capable of doing these things on your own.
+Of course, you can continue to refuse the lads and their social generosity, but if you’d like to skirt the interaction altogether, it may help to look like you’re already “with” someone else.
+I do necessarily mean “with” in a romantic sense but rather in terms of looking like you’ve got better things to do, and better people to be with, than a bunch of mangy douchebros with beads in their hair.
 That said, if you do end up in a heated three-day romance and decide to suture yourself to another person for the duration of your stay because “we only have so much time together!” then that’s perfectly fine as well.

 I guess what I’m saying is take initiative and make friends on your own terms.
 Don’t wait for people to approach you.
 If you see someone who looks like they are interesting or genuine or cool, go say hello and ask if they believe in climate change, to break the ice.
 You never know, that guy wearing a linen gown and bottle-cap glasses might just become your temporary BFF and, subsequently, online pen pal for years to come.
 At least that’s what happened to me.